Table of Contents

 - Social Actions

 Twitter is another social platform that companies and individuals can use to their advantage, depending on the type of brand they want to build.
 The content aspect that this channel has established forced brands across the world to keep their message short and clear.
 This type of content revolutionized online communication and is still popular today.
 If used correctly, this is a platform that can benefit the business in no time.

 Let's start by explaining in more detail a social media metrics report template focused on Twitter performance.

 **click to enlarge**

 Twitter remains one of the most popular and relevant social networking platforms on the planet, and the third of our reporting examples drills down into what makes the platform tick – the tweets.
-With more than 500 million tweets sent each day, and 24% of total users being urban, educated, higher-income adults, Twitter holds the possibility to interact with the right demographics, at the right moment.
+There are more than 500 million tweets sent each day, mixed with the fact that Twitter users are 38% more likely to post opinions about brands and products than other social media users, which makes this platform perfect for reaching out to customers.
 Let's take a look at our template to see what kind of reports we can extract.

 - Average Number of Link Clicks

 - Average Number of Impressions